owlabout/blog/posts/vue/extending-vuejs-projects.md

 ![Untameable Code Monster vs fluffy cute monsters](./CodeMonster.png)
 :::

+Imagine you start building a little web-app that is supposed to do exactly one thing.
+But then while you're building it you start realizing: hey wouldn't it be awesome if it also did a second thing?
+And maybe even a third?
+So you start adding on to your little application.
+And then you realize, that you can use this little application for something different entirely, by just adding on another little feature.
+And at some point down the road you take a step back, and (feeling a bit like Dr. Frankenstein) you realize you've created a monster, that you cannot control.

-So, we had the situation, that we were building an application with Vuejs, which we were using for various projects.
-Anyone who has built an application for mulitple use-cases will at some point have realized, that there usually isn't a one solution that fits all.
+Sound slightly familiar?
+It sure does to me.
+I think anyone who has built an application for multiple use-cases will, at some point, have realized, that there usually isn't a *one solution that fits all*.
 Instead you start adding feature after feature, many of which end up only being used in one single project.
-The application thus turns into an untameable monster, shipping enormous amounts of code for extremely simple tasks.
+In effect you're shipping enormous amounts of code for extremely simple tasks.

 ## Goal

-To goal was to reduce the monster itself to a cute and fluffy size and supply it with some extra gadgets for handling more complex or unique tasks.
-The endstate needed to fullfill these requirements:
+I currently have a monster of a Vuejs project.
+I decided it was time to tame the asshole and reduce him to a cute and fluffy version and supply him with some extra gadgets for handling more complex or unique tasks.
+The endstate needed to fulfill these requirements:

 - The core project has some core components and functionalities that need to **always** be included
 - Some modules need to be included **only** if specified in that project
-- Some components, that belong th the core project can be customized or replaced in some projects, so those components must act as a default in case that component isn't specified elsewhere.
+- Some components, that belong to the core project can be customized or replaced in some projects, so those components must act as a default in case that component isn't specified elsewhere.
-- All components and modules need be be able to communicate with each other via a global event-bus, that is included in the core project.
+- All components and modules need to be able to communicate with each other via a global event-bus, that is included in the core project.

 This is the general setup I came up with.
 ![General Setup](./generalSetup.png)

 ### Customizable Modules
 "Customizable Module" is a module, that is always included in the core project.
 In Project B however we might want to replace that module with a customized version.
-It might have a different layout or some extra functionality which is not compatible with the original functionality.
+It might have a different layout or some extra functionality that is not compatible with the original functionality.

 ### Plugins: Module A,B,C ...
-Modules A,B and C are plug-ins.
+Modules A, B and C are plug-ins.
 They can be added, they can be left out, and both will work just fine.

-To simplefy the monster, let's just say that the template of our App.vue looks like this:
+To simplefy the monster, let's just say that our App.vue looks like this:

 ```html
 <template>